camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/post-start-process-instance.html.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-	<td>The path parameter "key" has no value.<br/>The instance could not be created due to an invalid variable value.
-For example the value could not be parsed to an Integer value or the passed variable type is not supported.
+	<td>The path parameter "key" has no value.<br/>The instance could not be created due to an invalid variable value, for example if the value could not be parsed to an Integer value or the passed variable type is not supported.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>404</td>